svt/bridge/docs/api/README.md

 Register a new widget, it will immediately be made available in the UI

 ## Keyboard shortcuts
-Keyboard shortcuts can be globally registered to trigger a command whenever the application window is in focus.
+Keyboard shortcuts SHOULD be registered within the plugin's `contributes` object to give the user an index of which commands are available.
 Shortcut triggers can be overridden by the user in the settings panel.

-**Common events, such as reacting to arrow keys in a list, should be registered in the widget itself rather than using this API to avoid collisions.**

 ### `bridge.shortcuts.registerShortcut(spec)`
 Register a new keyboard shortcut using a shortcut specification.